 Over the past 25 years, I have helped people of all ages learn to ride, train and care for their horses.
 From colt starting to trailer loading to equine care and nutrition, there is no concern that is too big or too small.
 The techniques I teach make sense to the horse and help to keep the rider safe and the relationship enjoyable.
 I use holistic horse care practices.

 Kinship With Horses

-TAKING IT TO THE NEXT LEVEL The Science of Motion Deb Borer and I have become students of Jean Luc Cornille and completed his one-year study program.
-As such, we are now able to offer a deeper level of understanding by combining my horsemanship training methods, together with Debra's in depth knowledge of human physiology and Jean Luc Cornille's Science of Motion theories.
-Click here to go to Jean Luc's website.
+TAKING IT TO THE NEXT LEVEL The Science of Motion I am a student of Jean Luc Cornille and as such, I am now able to offer a deeper level of understanding by combining my horsemanship training methods together with Jean Luc Cornille's Science of Motion theories.
+For more information Click here to go to Jean Luc's website.